 Grilled Portobello Mushrooms from A Veggie Venture

-Grilled Halloumi Cheese Skewers with Mushrooms and Sweet Onions from Kalyn’s Kitchen
+Grilled Halloumi Cheese with Mushrooms from Kalyn’s Kitchen

 - 4 large Portobello mushrooms (get the biggest ones you can find)

 - 16 oz. mild or hot Italian sausage (see notes)